icnagy/3394poly/README.md

  785, 839, 895, 956, 1020, 1089, 1163, 1242, 1325, 1415, 1511, 1613, 1722, 1838,
  1962, 2095, 2236, 2387, 2549, 2721, 2905, 3101, 3310, 3534, 3773, 4027, 4300]
 ```

+## PWM and WAVE SELECT

+From experiments it seems that the PWM needs to be set to 0 when the waveform is other than square, otherwise it distorts the waveform (ie. unexpected behaviour).
+Though it could be used as a voice shaping feature.